28 members

 At Project Chaos, we don’t pretend to bring peace.

-We bring presence.
+We promise presence.

 We are not merchants of safety.
-We are agents of response.

 Where others debate the risk, we’re already in transit.